Tourist using smartphone for mobile internet in Rio de Janeiro with skyline and coastline in background

 How much data do I need?

-Most travelers use 3–7 GB per week depending on navigation and social media.
+Most travelers use around 3–7 GB per week depending on maps, rideshare apps, and social media.

 Should I prepare internet before traveling?

 Yes.
-Preparing before departure ensures smoother arrival and easier navigation.
+Setting up before departure helps ensure easier arrival and navigation.

 Does eSIM work well in Rio?

-Yes. eSIM works reliably in Rio and is a great choice for tourists.
+Yes. eSIM works reliably in Rio and is a strong choice for tourists.

 Scroll to Top